 The side halls housed the tools and prayer plates for the sacrificial ceremonies.

 The sacrificial burners were used for burning prayer paper and gold and silver ingots made of paper at the conclusion of the sacrificial ceremonies.

 The photo on this page shows the foundation of the eastern silk burner.
 The burner itself - a square stone construction covered with decorated tiles - is no longer there.

 Jingling has never been opened and has likely not been robbed.
-Other than the emperor himself also Empress Sun (died in 1462) is buried in Jingling, but not so the 10 concubines who were immolated on Xuande's death.
+Other than the Emperor himself also Empress Sun (died in 1462) is buried in Jingling, but not so the 10 concubines who were immolated on the Emperor's death.

 Empress Sun was a native of Zouxian County (today's Zouping County, Shandong Province).
 She entered the imperial palace as a teenage concubine but was promoted to concubine of first rank when the Xuande emperor ascended the throne.

 In 1427 she gave birth to a son, whom the Emperor made crown prince and Heir Apparent, the later Zhengtong Emperor.
 In 1428, the Emperor deposed the childless Empress Hu and promoted Empress Sun.
 She outlived the Emperor and died in 1462.